Choosing a Dress Watch: The Best Guide for Real Guys

 • Try to stay away from numbers.
 It’s best to stick with simple batons or stick indexes, but that’s not always possible.

 • Sunburst, linen, and textured dials are A-Okay.
 In fact, they’re a great way to keep the piece from being too boring.
-Silver, gray, black, and white are the best choices as they’ll go with almost any suit.
+A silver, gray, black, cream, or white dial are the best choices as they’ll go with almost any suit.

 Dress Watch Straps